4awpawz/fusion.ssg.web/src/templates/development.md

 }
 ---

+# fusion.ssg

+fusion.ssg seamlessly fuses together _HTML, Markdown, TypseScript/JavaScript Components, JSON, and YAML Front Matter_ in one cohesive development platform to simplify the creation of resilient HTML documents and static websites.

-# Project Development
+## Project Development

 The project is written in ` TypeScript` and runs on `Node`.

-## The Name

-_fusion_ plays on the idea of seamlessly **_fusing_** together various technologies like HTML, Markdown, TypseScript and JavaScript Components, JSON Data, YAML Front Matter, etc., to seamlessly work together to simplify the creation of HTML documents and static websites.

 ## Project Scope
 The project's scope is limited to generating robust and resilient HTML documents and websites and requires no knowledge of other front-end frameworks.
 This keeps the scope of the project focused and prevents feature creep.